a-fielding81/a-fielding81/README.md

 I graduated from Northeastern University in May 2025 with a degree in economics and political science, and a minor in data science.
 I'm also curious about software development. 🎓

 I'm interested in domestic and international politics, applied economics, and public policy.
 I believe that the key to building a smarter, fairer, kinder, and better society is in leveraging technology - and data in particular - to find solutions to complicated problems. 💡

-In my spare time, I try to be as active as I can.
-This ranges from running to cycling to playing and watching sports.
-I played golf and frisbee competitively in high school and college.
-In the winter, I'm an avid skier who loves trees and bumps, while in the summer I'm an amateur surfer trying to find his way.
-I'm a dedicated fantasy football player, and I also love to watch the MLB and PGA TOUR. 🏋🏼‍♂️

-I also love movies.
-My Letterboxd top four are Good Will Hunting, Interstellar, Avengers: Infinity War, and The Dark Knight. 🎬

----

 ## About Me 💁🏼‍♂️
 - 😀 My pronouns are he/him/his.